neuschaefer/reform-handbook/src/source/development.rst

 Software Development
 ====================

 If you want to develop software for MNT Reform, there are a few things to consider.
 You can write software targeting the main CPU or modify firmware for the system controller and input devices.
 All of these have different architectures.
-Also consider that the main CPU is exchangeable, though targeting 64-bit ARM (aarch64) is a good bet until modules with other architectures become available (for example, RISC-V).
+Keep in mind that the main CPU is modular, though targeting 64-bit ARM (aarch64) is a good bet until upgrades with other architectures become available (for example, RISC-V).
 This chapter covers development for the default i.MX8MQ module and some general best practices to keep your software portable.

 i.MX8MQ: CPU
 ------------